 Final Return Outcomes

-As recalled, testers who did not receive a refund initially requested to speak with the store’s manager, and—whether they saw a manager, denied their request, or told that the clerk was in fact the manager—requested a refund again.
-This Section examines testers’ final return outcomes, while looking at the entire population of testers.
+As recalled, testers who did not initially receive a refund requested to speak with the store’s manager, and—whether they saw a manager, had their request denied, or were told that the clerk was in fact the manager—again requested a refund.
+This Section examines testers’ final return outcomes, while examining the entire population of testers.

-Exploring the final return outcomes is important since, in real-life, other than in a field experiment setting, it is expected that at least some consumers will complain once their request to return an unopened item that had been previously purchased at the store is denied.
+Exploring the final return outcomes is important since, in real life, as opposed to a field experiment setting, it can be expected that at least some consumers will complain if their request to return an unopened item that had been purchased at the store is denied.
 The final-stage outcomes might therefore better reflect actual racial and gender disparities in marketplace outcomes.

-Importantly, the findings reveal that the racial gaps in return outcomes widened at the final stage, with white testers 13% more likely to receive refunds, and 33% more likely to have their returns accepted, compared to black testers.
+Importantly, the findings reveal that the racial gaps in return outcomes widened at the final stage, with white testers 13% more likely to receive refunds, and 33% more likely to have their returns accepted, compared to Black testers.
 While gender gaps across the entire sample remained insignificant, male testers were almost 7% more likely to receive refunds than were female testers.
-As with initial-stage outcomes, the interactions between the race and gender of the testers were not significantly different from zero, indicating that white testers did better than black testers, regardless of gender.
+As with initial-stage outcomes, the interactions between the race and gender of the testers were not found to be significant, indicating that white testers did better than Black testers, regardless of gender.

-Table 8.
-Final Return Outcomes by Tester Race and Gender.
+Table 8 Final Return Outcomes by Tester Race and Gender